otthe/qr-pdf/README.md

 ```

 ## Things to consider
-This library lacks tests for now
+* This library only supports one page PDF's for now (although you can easily modify this for your needs) <br>
+* No tests currently